fradeve/rusti.cc/README.markdown

-Hello, this is Francesco de Virgilio's website, originally forked from Fernando Paolo's [website](https://github.com/fspaolo/fspaolo.github.com).
-I've added some enhancements:
+Hello, this is Francesco de Virgilio's website, originally forked from Fernando Paolo's [website](https://github.com/fspaolo/fspaolo.github.com) (in the `hyde` branch), and subsequently moved to [Pelican](http://github.com/getpelican/pelican).
+I've added some enhancements to the theme created by [giulivo](https://github.com/giulivo):

-* tag support (`layout/taglist.j2`)
-* per-language post lists (`layout/listings_it.j2`, `layout/listings_en.j2`); the default language is Italian, and `listings_it.j2` ignores the post during list generation if it has `lang` in metadata; all posts in languages different from Italian have a proper `lang = en` tag in metadata
-* featured articles in post list support (`layout/macros.j2`); it reads `featured: yes` in metadata
+* featured articles in post list support (`theme-svbhack/templates/index.html`); it reads `featured: yes` in metadata
-* Atom posts feed
-* a Jinja2 template to insert both internal and external images with link to full image version (`layout/macros.j2`)
-* a Jinja2 template working with [g.raphael library](http://g.raphaeljs.com) to quickly insert graphs (`layout/macros.j2`)
+* a Jinja2 template working with [g.raphael library](http://g.raphaeljs.com) to quickly insert graphs (under works)
-* Disqus support
-* added "normal pages" support (`layout/normalpage.j2`) without tags, subtitle, comments, for non-blog pages

 All the code from Fernando Paolo is "freely available" as reported from in [his blog](http://fspaolo.net/about/); all the other code is released under GNU GPL v3 licence, see LICENSE; all the javascript libraries are released in full respect of theire own licences.